Departmental Honors Work

 Research and Scholarship Opportunities

-The Valparaiso University Celebration of Undergraduate Scholarship is a conference that allows undergraduate students to showcase their creative and/or scholarly work and research in a professional format.
+The Valparaiso University Symposium on Undergraduate Research and Creative Expression is a conference that allows undergraduate students to showcase their creative and/or scholarly work and research in a professional format.